ZoneMinder/zoneminder/README.txt

-stop feature when using Pelco type PTZ cameras. o    FEATURE - The configure script now allows an option to compile all debug out from the binaries. o    FEATURE - The configure script now takes a generic 'extra libs' option to allow specification of any extra libraries that may be required for compilation due to additional ffmpeg options etc. The mp3lame option has been removed.
+stop feature when using Pelco type PTZ cameras. o    FEATURE - The configure script now allows an option to compile all debug out from the binaries. o    FEATURE - The configure script now takes a generic `extra libs' option to allow specification of any extra libraries that may be required for compilation due to additional ffmpeg options etc. The mp3lame option has been removed.